Ndegwadavid/hova/README.md

-Hova: A crossfunctional mobile app for navigation.
+Hova: A crossfunctional mobile app and web app for navigation.